"Baku intends to allow only the exit of people from Nagorno-Karabakh" - Pashinyan

 “We have received reliable information that Baku is developing a plan to open the Lachin corridor in one direction, i.e. to allow people to leave Nagorno-Karabakh but not to allow entry,” the Armenian Prime Minister said at a government session.

-Nikol Pashinyan emphasized that “as a result of illegal blocking of the corridor, 5 thousand people are still waiting for an opportunity to return to NK, another 30 thousand became refugees as a result of the 44-day war.”
-According to him, the IDPs cannot return home “due to the non-implementation of the 7th point of the trilateral statement of November 9, 2020.”
+Nikol Pashinyan said that “as a result of illegal blocking of the corridor, 5 thousand people are still waiting for an opportunity to return to NK, another 30,000 became refugees as a result of the 44-day war.”
+According to him, they cannot return home “due to the non-implementation of the 7th point of the trilateral statement of November 9, 2020.”
 According to this paragraph of the document on the cessation of hostilities, they were supposed to return to NK under the control of the UN High Commissioner for Refugees.

-On August 21, with the assistance of Russian peacekeepers, 41 people, MK Armenians and Russian citizens, were able to pass into Armenia through the Lachin corridor.
+On August 21, with the assistance of Russian peacekeepers, 41 people, Karabakhi Armenians and Russian citizens, were able to travel to Armenia through the Lachin corridor.
 This was the first travel authorization since June 14.
 It was reported that among them were students enrolled in Armenian and foreign universities.

-The day before, Azerbaijani media reported that another 100 people received permission to travel to Armenia through “Lachin” checkpoint.
-According to the publication of “Turan” agency, these were “ethnic Armenians who have taken Russian citizenship, as well as holders of Russian passports”.
+The day before, Azerbaijani media reported that another 100 people received permission to travel to Armenia through the “Lachin” checkpoint.
+According to the “Turan” news agency, these were “ethnic Armenians who have Russian citizenship, as well as holders of Russian passports”.

-Read more about Armenian PM’s statement on Azerbaijan’s plans to allow only one-way movement along Lachin corridor, return of IDPs to NK and peace treaty.

 “The humanitarian situation remains tense.”

-Speaking about the situation in Nagorno-Karabakh, Pashinyan emphasized that the situation remains tense.
+Talking about the situation in Nagorno-Karabakh, Pashinyan said that the situation remains tense.
 According to him, there is only one change in Baku’s position: with the assistance of the Red Cross and Russian peacekeepers, some movement has started along the Lachin corridor.
 Those “in need of medical treatment and other citizens” were able to leave for Armenia.
-It was in this context that the Prime Minister spoke about movement along the corridor in one direction only.
+It was in this context that the Prime Minister talked about movement along the corridor in one direction only.

 “Illegal blocking of the Lachin corridor by Azerbaijan continues.
-About 400 tons of humanitarian cargoes sent to Nagorno-Karabakh by the Armenian government, the private sector [a private Armenian company] and France continue to wait at the entrance of the Lachin corridor,” the Prime Minister stressed.
+About 400 tons of humanitarian cargoes sent to Nagorno-Karabakh by the Armenian government, the private sector [a private Armenian company] and France continue to wait at the entrance of the Lachin corridor.”

 The Lachin corridor has been blocked since December 12, 2022, and since June 15, 2023, Azerbaijan has not allowed any humanitarian aid, food, medicine and basic necessities from Armenia.